TABLE OF CONTENTS

 forbidding further voluntary migration of people of Japanese descent

-from the eastern half of California and simultaneously announced
+from the eastern half of California and simultaneously announced that

-directly to WRA centers.
+WRA centers.

 June 17 -- President Roosevelt appointed Dillon S. Myer to